 Gather ‘round, people – I’m about to take you back to childhood.
-Remember spicy cheese popcorn back in the day?
-I have a homemade version for you!
+Remember Spicy Cheddar Cheese Popcorn of back in the day?
+I have a homemade version!
 Made with powdered cheddar, spices, sriracha, and jalapeño powder!
 Trust when I say, this batch won’t last!

 Song giving me life: Earth Wind & Fire – Boogie Wonderland

 One of my favorite parts of spring is witnessing trees magically transform their bare branches into lush green.
-Our neighborhood is rather new – Formerly barren lots are now lined with three family homes.
+Now, I live in a neighborhood that was used to be a drug infested red zone with many vacant lots.
+Over a decade ago my borough underwent a revitalization of sorts and built three family houses, allowing folks who met a certain income threshold the chance to purchase a three family home.
 I am the owner of one of these homes and have been for about 14 years.
 Trees were planted right around the time these homes completed and as such, we have watched our homes grow and change alongside these trees.
 The trees have grown tall, and verdant; every spring is a pleasure to see how far their branches extend.
 One branch extended as far as the inside of a neighbor’s living room window and that was kinda cool.

-All that changed this morning when a group of gentlemen drove to our street and butchered a vast majority of branches from these trees.
+Then one day a group of gentlemen drove to our street and butchered a vast majority of branches from these trees and changed all that.
 I understand the reasoning behind it: In the event of powerful winds or a massive storm, these branches can take down a power line.
-But why not trim these branches?
+Why couldn’t they just trim these branches?
 Why cut practically every branch except the very top ones?
 The most beautiful tree, the one directly in front of our house received what looked like a damn crew cut.
 My daughter cried this morning on her way to school and demanded I research if butchering branches actually harm these trees.

 ‘Will the branches grow back, mama?’

-There’s a chance these branches may not grow back.
-I didn’t have the heart to tell her this, as preserving nature is so important to her.
+I didn’t have the heart to tell her the branches will never grow back, because preserving nature is so important to her.

 As a kid, I used to L.O.V.E.
 Wise Hot Cheese Popcorn.
 Was it the faux cheese flavor?
 Was it the mild spice?
 Perhaps it was how my fingertips would turn red/orange and I’d spend a good two minutes licking off the cheesy powder?